DataDog/nginx-datadog/README.md

 - Download a source release of nginx based on the `NGINX_VERSION` value specified in `nginx-version-info`.
 - Configure nginx's sources for build (e.g. generates platform-specific headers).
-- Initialize the source trees of `opentracing-cpp` and `dd-opentracing-cpp` as git submodules.
+- Initialize the source tree of `dd-trace-cpp` as a git submodule.
-- Install `dd-opentracing-cpp`'s dependencies (e.g. `libcurl`).
-- Build `opentracing-cpp`, `dd-opentracing-cpp`, and the Datadog nginx module together using CMake.
+- Build `libcurl`, `dd-trace-cpp`, and the Datadog nginx module together using CMake.

 `make clean` deletes CMake's build directory.  `make clobber` deletes everything done by the build.